 Simulink Code Inspector helps automate source code reviews for safety standards by performing structural equivalence analysis and generating traceability reports involving a model and its generated code.

 Software-in-the-loop (SIL), processor-in-the-loop (PIL), and hardware-in-the-loop (HIL) testing form the cornerstone of flight code verification by automating execution and comparison of code results with reference model behavior.
 Creating a PIL test environment is supported using Embedded Coder or direct connection to your processor boards.
 Integration with popular code coverage tools including LDRA Testbed is also provided.
 Simulink Real-Time™ enables HIL testing on any PC by generating and executing real-time code from Simulink plant models.
-Bidirectional links between model and code allow you to trace each line of code to every construct in your model, or with Simulink Verification and Validation™, to every high-level textual requirement.
+Bidirectional links between model and code allow you to trace each line of code to every construct in your model, or with Simulink Requirements™, to every high-level textual requirement.
 Finally, Polyspace code verifiers let you examine generated or handwritten code for possible run-time errors and MISRA C-2004 code compliance.